RocketChat/rocketchat.github.io/_posts/2018/04/2018-04-18-rocket-chat-android-2-released.md

 ## Open source

-Just like Rocket.Chat Server all the code from the [SDK](https://github.com/RocketChat/Rocket.Chat.Kotlin.SDK) and [App](https://github.com/RocketChat/Rocket.Chat.Android) are open source under MIT license.
+Just like Rocket.Chat Server, all the code from the [SDK](https://github.com/RocketChat/Rocket.Chat.Kotlin.SDK) and [App](https://github.com/RocketChat/Rocket.Chat.Android) are open source under the MIT license.
 Fork it, create new feautures, squash bugs and submit a pull request to share your work with the community.

 ## Contributors